Tismana

 Tismana is a town in Gorj County, Oltenia, Romania.
-It administers ten villages: Celei, Costeni, Gornovița, Isvarna, Pocruia, Racoți, Sohodol, Topești, Vâlcele and Vânăta.
+It administers ten villages: Celei, Costeni, Gornovița, Isvarna, Pocruia, Racoți, Sohodol, Topești, Vâlcele, and Vânăta.

 History

 During the Byzantine period, Tismana was a major center of hesychasm when Nicodemus of Tismana built a monastery in Tismana during the 1300s.

 Demographics

-According to census data, Tismana had 7894 people in 2002.
-By 2011, the population had decreased to 6862.
+At the 2021 census, Tismana has a population of 6,359.
+This marked a decrease from the 2011 census, when the population was 6,862, and from 2002, when it was 7,894.